How to request support

-In the Dana Request Form we ask for enough information about your situation to enable the Trustees to make an informed decision.
-Your form is only read by the Trustees, whose names are listed on this website, and the Secretary, Taradakini.
+In the Request for Support Form we ask for enough information about your situation to our Trustees to make an informed decision.
+Your form is only read by the Trustees, whose names are listed on this website, and Taradakini, the applications manager.

-We aim to give dana to support spiritual practice in times of hardship.
-Often this means paying for a retreat, a solitary retreat, or Order event, but we have also helped purchase disability equipment, hearing aids, and a heater, and paid for medical travel and urgent living costs.
+We give support in times of hardship.
+Often this means financial help to pay for a retreat, a solitary retreat, or Order gathering, but we also offer help with urgent living costs and where money is not the issue.

-Here are some examples of past dana payments:
+Here are some examples of past support payments:

 |180||Support for a solitary retreat|